sensu/sensu-go-workshop/lessons/operator/01/README.md

 Sensu is designed specifically to enable this kind of workflow for monitoring.

-### Sensu is an API, Configurations are YAML
+### Sensu is an API, Configurations are Code

-The Sensu _backend_ is a service that provides the API and performs event processing.
+The [Sensu _backend_](https://docs.sensu.io/sensu-go/latest/observability-pipeline/observe-schedule/backend/) is a service that provides the API and performs event processing.
 All aspects of the observability pipeline can be modified at runtime through the API.
-Operators can add new components, modify the behavior of filters and handlers, silence noisy streams of data, or add new database sinks *at any time*, without the need to re-deploy.
+Operators can add new service monitors, modify the behavior of filters and handlers, silence noisy streams of data, or add new data-platform [sinks](https://en.wikipedia.org/wiki/Sink_(computing)) *at any time*, without the need to re-deploy.

-Components are defined in YAML files, which are pushed to the API to build the pipeline.
+Monitoring configurations are defined in either YAML or JSON files, which are pushed to the API to build the pipeline.
-These YAML files can be stored in source-control alongside your application code, and can be tested, versioned, and managed like any other code file.
+These configuration files can be stored in source-control alongside your application code, and can be tested, versioned, and managed like any other code file.
 This workflow takes the burden off of system operators, by allowing engineers to self-service their monitoring configurations, with security and access controls at every layer.

 To learn more, please check out our [monitoring as code whitepaper](https://sensu.io/resources/whitepaper/monitoring-as-code-with-sensu).

-### Bonsai Asset Repository
+### Runtime Assets and the Bonsai Asset Repository

-Another essential component of Sensu is the [Bonsai Asset Repository](https://bonsai.sensu.io/).
+Another essential component of Sensu is the [runtime asset](https://docs.sensu.io/sensu-go/latest/plugins/assets/) – shareable, reusable packages that make it easy to dynamically deploy monitoring plugins.

+Sensu hosts a public repository of commercially- and community-supported assets called [Bonsai](https://bonsai.sensu.io).
-This service delivers binary assets directly to the agents and the backend, based on the configurations defined in YAML.
+This service provides real-time distribution of assets to agents and backends based on the monitoring configuration.
-Operators and developers can focus only on the YAML configuration, without worrying about how to securely deliver new executables to the edge.
+Operators and developers can stay focused on the monitoring configurations, without worrying about how to securely deliver monitoring plugins to the edge.

 There are hundreds of open-source plugins available on Bonsai, supporting nearly every imaginable integration.
 [Have a look around](https://bonsai.sensu.io/assets)!